 Frequency: Initial with reevaluation every three years

-Target Audience: Operators of powered industrial trucks such as forklifts and/or tow motors.
+Target Audience: Operators of powered industrial trucks such as forklifts and/or tow vehicles.
 Operators must complete initial (full) training within 30 days of start date.Class Description:

 Training must include procedures for the safe operation of powered industrial trucks.